LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ```

 As mentioned, this code can be quite inefficient when called repeatedly because the amount of memory used by Micrometer is directly proportional to the number of times the counter is incremented.
-To mitigate wasting copious amounts of memory, create the counter once, store a reference to it in an instance variable, and use that refence to increment the counter.
+To mitigate wasting copious amounts of memory, the counter should be created once and stored in an instance variable.
+The stored reference can then be used to increment the counter without additional memory usage.

 [Full example here:](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/meterRegistry/CachedTaglessCounter.java)
 ```java